Werner syndrome helicase

 Werner syndrome ATP-dependent helicase, also known as DNA helicase, RecQ-like type 3, is an enzyme that in humans is encoded by the WRN gene.
 WRN is a member of the RecQ Helicase family.
 Helicase enzymes generally unwind and separate double-stranded DNA.
 These activities are necessary before DNA can be copied in preparation for cell division (DNA replication).
 Helicase enzymes are also critical for making a blueprint of a gene for protein production, a process called transcription.
 Further evidence suggests that Werner protein plays a critical role in repairing DNA.
 Overall, this protein helps maintain the structure and integrity of a person's DNA.

 The WRN gene is located on the short (p) arm of chromosome 8 between positions 12 and 11.2, from base pair 31,010,319 to base pair 31,150,818.

-Structure and function
+Structure

-WRN is a member of the RecQ Helicase family.
-It is the only RecQ Helicase that contains 3' to 5' exonuclease activity.
-These exonuclease activities include degradation of recessed 3' ends and initiation of DNA degradation from a gap in dsDNA.
-WRN is important in repair of double strand breaks by homologous recombination or non-homologous end joining, repair of single nucleotide damages by base excision repair, and is effective in replication arrest recovery.
-WRN may also be important in telomere maintenance and replication, especially the replication of the G-rich sequences.